wschpero/statastates/README.md

 ###Using statastates

 statastates is pretty easy to use.
-Just run the command below and indicate which kind of variable you would like to use to merge the state identifiers.
-The options include state abbreviation (specify state_abbrev), state name (specify state_name), or state FIPS code (use state_fips).
+Just run the command and include the relevant option, which is contingent on whether you would like to merge using the two-letter state abbreviation, FIPS code, or name.

+For example, if you have the state abbreviations in your dataset under the variable "state" and want to merge state FIPS codes and names using that variable, enter the following:

+	statastates, abbreviation(state)

+If you have the state FIPS codes in your dataset under the variable "state" and want to merge state abbreviations and names using that variable, enter the following:

+	statastates, fips(state)

+Lastly, if you have the state names in your dataset under the variable "state" and want to merge state abbreviations and FIPS codes using that variable, enter the following:

-	statastates, identifier(state_abbrev)
+	statastates, name(state)

-Note that the name of the variable you are using for the merge in your master dataset must match the relevant variable in the statastates "using" dataset (i.e., state_abbrev, state_name, or state_fips).

 ###Bug Reports